 Free trade is in our DNA.”

-His speech then examined the economic and political responsibilities that a resurgent China now has.
-This was a good account, made slightly more other-worldly with the Prime Minister’s idea that China should sort out unsavoury regimes in Afria and Asia as part of its trade mission.
+This David Cameron speech at Peking University then examined the economic and political responsibilities in a resurgent China.
+This was a good account.
+Albeit, made slightly more other-worldly with the Prime Minister’s idea that China should sort out unsavoury regimes in Africa and Asia as part of its trade mission.
 Realpolitik, anyone?

-The conclusion to his speech took a familiar path, referencing Confucius and stormy metaphors.
+The conclusion to his Peking speech took a familiar path, referencing Confucius and stormy metaphors.

 “Proof, perhaps, that Confucius was right when he said